-The Student Health Nurse is directly responsible for the administration of the Student Health Program at UAM.
+The student health nurse is directly responsible for administering the student health program at UAM.
 This program includes first aid, a variety of non-prescription medications, emergency services, and general health advice.
-In addition, referrals may be made to local agencies as necessary.
-The Student Health Program also features an Exercise Center available for students, faculty, and staff.
+They may be referrals to local agencies as necessary.
+The student health program also offers an exercise center for students, faculty, and staff.

-Information regarding warning to percussionists to wear ear protection, disclosure of surveillance cameras, and notification of emergency numbers is posted throughout the departmental buildings.
-There are additional signs which discuss protocols related to COVID-19 mitigation that align with campus and state policies.
-Throughout the semester, lectures and presentations regarding musician health and safety are given in Royer LLC.
+Postings in departmental buildings warn percussionists to wear ear protection, disclose the presence of surveillance cameras, and notify emergency numbers.
+Throughout the semester, lectures and presentations regarding musician health and safety are given at Royer Living and Learning Community (LLC).
 These presentations are open to all students regardless of their residency status.

-UAM employs 5 full-time police officers that have full investigative and arrest authority on the campus and contiguous streets and highways.
-The University police officers maintain and promote respect for the individual rights and dignity of all persons and are dedicated to excellence in all of the services that are offered on a year-round basis.
-They are trained to understand the needs of students, faculty, and staff.
+UAM employs five full-time police officers who have full investigative and arrest authority on the campus and contiguous streets and highways.
+The university police officers maintain and promote respect for all persons' individual rights and dignity.
+Officers dedicate themselves to excellence in all of the services offered year-round.
+They train to understand the needs of students, faculty, and staff.